 The SolarWinds Database Performance Monitor (DPM) is a tool that is used to manage a wide range of databases, including MongoDB.
 It offers round-the-clock monitoring of mission-critical data storage solutions and presents it for big-data analysis on customizable dashboards for the convenience of administrators and developers alike.

-• The tool’s dashboards – which are easy to create and share – make it easy to visualize the thousands of metrics, which are collected by lightweight agents, about queries, databases, and the infrastructure.
+- The dashboards make it easy to visualize the thousands of metrics, which are collected by lightweight agents, about queries, databases, and the infrastructure.

 When it comes to MongoDB specifically, DPM has even more to offer: